tehn/erosion/readme.md

 first you will be presented with which knob to edit, the knobs will pulse. select by turning the chosen knob either direction slightly. a short timeout will confirm your selection.

-now you are editing cc min, max, slew, and ch for the four elements of the knob you previously selected.
+now you are editing parameters for the four elements of the knob you previously selected.

-- key/short: change parameter (min, max, slew, cc, ch)
+- key/short: change parameter (min, max, slew, cc, ch, active)
 - key/long: save, returns to PLAY
 - delta n: change parameter value

+PARAMETER CYCLE: min, max, slew, cc number, cc midi channel, active

 each knob displays the parameter value (CCW towards zero, CW towards max). below each knob is an indicator of the parameter, shown as three tick marks.